100 Notable alumni of

 -

-John Mordecai Gottman is an American psychologist and professor emeritus of psychology at the University of Washington.
+John Mordechai Gottman is an American psychologist and professor emeritus of psychology at the University of Washington.
 His research focuses on divorce prediction and marital stability through relationship analyses.
 Gottman's work is centered on the field of relationship counseling: enhanced relationship functioning and mitigation of behaviors detrimental to human relationships.
 Gottman's work has also contributed to the development of important concepts on social sequence analysis.

 -